HackoDev/maya-platform-frontend/.qoder/quests/menu-enhancements.md

 ## Overview

-This design document outlines enhancements to the Maya Platform navigation menu system to improve user experience by implementing a dropdown menu for user profile actions and optimizing mobile navigation display.
+This design document outlines enhancements to the MayaWork navigation menu system to improve user experience by implementing a dropdown menu for user profile actions and optimizing mobile navigation display.

 ### Key Objectives